 Pewaukee is an awesome lake town disguised as your classic Milwaukee suburb.
 Upon first glance, it might not seem like an iconic place to get on the water in Southeastern Wisconsin, but don’t judge this book by its cover.
-When you turn onto Wisconsin Avenue and catch your first glimpse of the lake and beach, you’ll feel like you just stepped into another world!
-Be sure to stop in the Lake Effect Co. shop across the street using code “WISCONSINISTA” to get 15% off and stay to watch an epic sunset over the lake.
+When you turn onto Wisconsin Avenue and catch your first glimpse of the lake and beach, you’ll feel like you just stepped into a postcard!
+There are an abundance of cute shops across the street when you need a food, coffee, or ice cream break!

 Port Washington lies along Lake Michigan but feels like an oceanside New England town.
 The harbor is its centerpiece and makes it one of the best lake towns in Wisconsin for coastal living.
 Visitors can stroll or fish along the boardwalk and shop or dine just across the street in Port Washington’s historic downtown.
 Stop by on July 3rd to enjoy Fish Day, the world’s largest one day outdoor fish fry!